Hurricane Gloria: Aftermath

 On Long Island, thousands were left without power for over a week, until the last outages were restored two weeks after the storm on October 8.
 The long duration without electricity forced hundreds of schools to close, extended train times by six hours due to lack of powered crossings, and price gouging on food, ice, and generators.
 The lack of power led to a general disdain for the Long Island Lighting Company (LILCO), which increased further when the company left the $40 million (1985 USD) repair bill to the ratepayers, citing the company's lack of hurricane insurance.
 Citizens quickly protested LILCO's decision, and within years the publicly owned Long Island Power Authority was formed.

 Residents in both Massachusetts and Connecticut were also without power for up to two weeks.
 The states brought in workers from other states, although the delay in restoring the widespread outages caused many schools to remain closed.
 In Connecticut, one man was electrocuted while repairing downed power lines.
 About 477,000 Connecticut Light & Power customers in the state lost power, a record that was surpassed by the 754,000 who lost power during Hurricane Irene in 2011.
 Later in 2011, a nor'easter in October left over 830,000 people statewide without power, also breaking the record set by Gloria.
 In New Hampshire, most power outages were quickly restored, and all were restored within six days.
 In Maine, all power outages were restored in 11 days.

 After the storm, President Ronald Reagan declared several counties in New Jersey, Pennsylvania, New York, Rhode Island, Connecticut, and Massachusetts as federal disaster areas.
 This declaration allowed those counties to apply for disaster assistance.

-In Canada, the damage was less than expected, but confusion related to the storm threat prompted Environment Canada to research the need for a dedicated hurricane centre in 1986.
+In Canada, the damage was less than expected, but confusion related to the storm threat prompted Environment Canada to research the need for a dedicated hurricane center in 1986.
 The following year, the Canadian Hurricane Centre was established with offices on both the Atlantic and Pacific coasts.

-Due to its impact, the name Gloria was retired from the Atlantic tropical storm naming list.
-It will never again be used for an Atlantic hurricane.
-It was replaced with Grace in the 1991 season.
+Due to the hurricane's impact, the World Meteorological Organization retired name Gloria from the rotating Atlantic tropical storm naming lists in the spring of 1986, and it will never again be used in the basin.
+It was replaced with Grace for the 1991 season.